-- changes to the regulation of generic prescription drug prices, the reduction of reimbursements under public drug benefit plans and the elimination or reduction of professional allowances paid by drug manufacturers; - the inability of the Company's IT infrastructure to support the requirements of the Company's business, or the occurrence of any internal or external security breaches, denial of service attacks, viruses, worms and other known or unknown cybersecurity or data breaches: - failure to realize benefits from investments in the Company's new IT systems; - the inability of the Company to manage inventory to minimize the impact of obsolete or excess inventory and to control shrink; - failure to realize the anticipated strategic benefits associated with the acquisition of Shoppers Drug Mart; - public health events including those related to food and drug safety; - failure to realize anticipated results, including revenue growth, anticipated cost savings or operating efficiencies associated with the Company's major initiatives, including those from restructuring; - failure by the Company's franchisees or Associates to operate in accordance with prescribed procedures or standards, or disruptions to the Company's relationship with its franchisees or Associates; - failure to achieve desired results in labour negotiations, including the terms of future collective bargaining agreements, which could lead to work stoppages; - changes in the Company's income, capital, commodity, property and other tax and regulatory liabilities, including changes in tax laws, regulations or future assessments; - reliance on the performance and retention of third party service providers, including those associated with the Company's supply chain and apparel business; - issues with vendors in both advanced and developing markets; - the risk that the Company would experience a financial loss if its counterparties fail to meet their obligations in accordance with the terms and conditions of their contracts with the Company; - failure to merchandise effectively or in a manner that is responsive to customer demand; - heightened competition, whether from current competitors or new entrants to the marketplace; - changes in economic conditions, including economic recession or changes in the rate of inflation or deflation, employment rates, interest rates, currency exchange rates or derivative and commodity prices; - the impact of potential environmental liabilities; and - the inability of the Company to collect on or fund its credit card receivables.
+- changes to the regulation of generic prescription drug prices, the reduction of reimbursements under public drug benefit plans and the elimination or reduction of professional allowances paid by drug manufacturers; - failure to effectively manage the Company's loyalty programs - the inability of the Company's IT infrastructure to support the requirements of the Company's business, or the occurrence of any internal or external security breaches, denial of service attacks, viruses, worms and other known or unknown cybersecurity or data breaches; - · failure to realize benefits from investments in the Company's new IT systems; - failure to effectively respond to consumer trends or heightened competition, whether from current competitors or new entrants to the marketplace; - · public health events including those related to food and drug safety; - · changes to any of the laws, rules, regulations or policies applicable to the Company's business; - failure to merchandise effectively, to execute the Company's e-commerce initiative or to adapt its business model to the shifts in the retail landscape caused by digital advances;

+failure to realize the anticipated benefits, including revenue growth, anticipated cost savings or operating efficiencies, associated with the Company's investment in major initiatives that support its strategic priorities;

+- changes in economic conditions, including economic recession or changes in the rate of inflation or deflation, employment rates and household debt, interest rates, currency exchange rates or derivative and commodity prices; - failure to achieve desired results in labour negotiations, including the terms of future collective bargaining agreements; - · adverse outcomes of legal and regulatory proceedings and related matters; - reliance on the performance and retention of third party service providers, including those associated with the Company's supply chain and apparel business, including issues with vendors in both advanced and developing markets; and - the inability of the Company to manage inventory to minimize the impact of obsolete or excess inventory and to control shrink.

 This is not an exhaustive list of the factors that may affect the Company's forward-looking statements.
 Other risks and uncertainties not presently known to the Company or that the Company presently believes are not material could also cause actual results or events to differ materially from those expressed in its forward-looking statements.
 Additional risks and uncertainties are discussed in the Company's materials filed with the Canadian securities regulatory authorities from time to time.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which reflect the Company's expectations only as of the date of this AIF.
-Except as required by law, the Company does not undertake to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+Except as required by law, the

+Company does not undertake to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.